fbpx

 —> Looking for something similar but more powerful?
 Something that can automatically send one-on-one emails in a sequence to multiple people, cue up draft emails for you, and remind you to follow up when no one’s answered?
 Look no further than Bluetick.io.

-(Full disclosure: I wrote the Bluetick site copy and am speaking at the founder’s conference this month.
+(Full disclosure: I wrote the Bluetick site copy and their welcome email flow.
 Fuller disclosure: That doesn’t matter, because the tool is fucking rad.)

 2. TextExpander